-But you want the nuts and bolts of the golf handicap calculation, don't you?
-You want to know the math of the golf handicap calculation.
+But you want the nuts and bolts of the handicap formula, don't you?
+You want to know the math behind figuring handicaps.
 OK, you asked for it, you got it.

 (Score - Course Rating) x 113 / Slope Rating

 For example, let's say the score is 85, the course rating 72.2, the slope 131.
 The formula would be (85 - 72.2) x 113 / 131.